rachelwoeltje/Financial-and-Mental-Impacts-of-COVID-19/README.md

 ## Findings:
 Financial and Mental Impacts of COVID-19

-The higher the rate of job loss, depression levels will increase as well
+The higher the rate of job loss, depression levels will increase as well.

-Consumer Behavior became very protective in each generation
+Consumer Behavior became very protective in each generation.

+The Northwestern states had the least amount of depression rates.
+This was interesting and probably a low amount because they are not high traffic and citified areas.
+However, places such as California, Texas, and New York had high amounts of depression.

 ## Key Takeaways:
+It is important to focus on attention to the rising depression level.
+Although the unemployment rate has decreased, mental health should not be taken lightly.
+Furthermore, people should use their experience with the pandemic to set a budget to ensure they will have future savings if another event were to occur like this again.